baoduy/hbd.astro-paper/src/content/blog/ks-Install-nginx-on-pi-cluster.md

 **3. Update your domain DNS**

-To ensure you able to access from the internet you need to point an domain to your public up address.
+To ensure you can access from the internet, you need to point a domain to your public up address.

-Here is my `drunkcoding.net` DNS configuration on cloudflare for reference purposes.
+Here is my `drunkcoding.net` DNS configuration on Cloudflare for reference purposes.
 ![drunkcoding-cloudflare-dns.png](/assets/ks-Install-nginx-on-pi-cluster/drunkcoding-cloudflare-dns.png)

-After all these configuration now we should be able to access your application hosting on our k3s cluster from the internet. when accessing to `http://echo.drunkcoding.net` you able to see the JSON response from echo pod as below.
+After all these configurations now we should be able to access your application hosting on our k3s cluster from the internet. when accessing to `http://echo.drunkcoding.net` you able to see the JSON response from the echo pod as below.

 ![echo-app-response.png](/assets/ks-Install-nginx-on-pi-cluster/echo-app-response.png)